MiaadTeam/lesan/pages/src/getting_start.md

 - The `projection` key is used to receive written data.
 We use native projection in MangoDB.
 You can read MongoDB's own documentation [here](https://www.mongodb.com/docs/manual/tutorial/project-fields-from-query-results/).
 In `insertOne`, you can only penetrate one step in relationships.
 Here you can get only pure fields because there is no relation.
 We will read more about this later.

 ## The code
-So this is all the code we've written so far:
+So this is all the code we've written so far (You can also see and download this code from [here](https://raw.githubusercontent.com/MiaadTeam/lesan/main/examples/document/02-impement-first-fn.ts)):
 ```ts
 import {
   ActFn,